 This project shows that cats in the Cradle Coast region regularly roam away from their owner’s property visiting numerous neighbours and crossing approximately 3 roads a day.
 We hope that providing cat owners with information on how far the average cat roams and what potential dangers they may encounter will help them make informed decisions about their cat’s safety and care.

-This research has been approved by the Tasmania Social Sciences Human Research Ethics Committee (project number 20261) and the Department of Primary Industries, Parks, Water and Environment Animal Ethics Committee (project number: 15/2019-20) under the title Domestic Cat Tracker Project (Pilot Investigation Cradle Coast Region).
+This research was approved by the Tasmania Social Sciences Human Research Ethics Committee (project number 20261) and the Department of Primary Industries, Parks, Water and Environment Animal Ethics Committee (project number 15/2019-20).